 The Place des Vosges is now a common gathering spot for Parisians to meet up with friends or to enjoy a break from the busyness of the city.
 The best way to experience all that this fantastic square has to offer is to simply wander around and take it all in.

-One of the best things to do in Paris is to have a picnic at the Place des Vosges in the summer.
+One of the best things to do in Paris is to picnic at the Place des Vosges in the summer.
 With plenty of shops surrounding the square, buy yourself a pastry or a baguette sandwich and enjoy it on the well-groomed lawn in the center garden.

 You’ll also find many art galleries and cafes in the red-stoned buildings around the square.
 Most notably, you can visit Victor Hugo’s house, the famed author of many French classics like Les Miserables and The Hunchback of Notre Dame.

-The Victor Hugo museum is arguably one of the best small museums in Paris and is free to visit.
+The Victor Hugo Museum is arguably one of the best small museums in Paris and is free to visit.
 Whether you need a small break from sightseeing or want to enjoy the beauty of the Marais, the Place des Vosges is a must-see during your trip to Paris.

 26. Angelina Hot Chocolate